How to Tell a Story in a 15-Second Video

 This way, your video will be less personal, but you’ll have more time to present the unique capabilities of your product.
-This framework works especially well when the problem is so common that you don’t even need to personalize it – like in another Wells Fargo video:
+This framework works especially well when the setup is so familiar that you don’t even need to personalize it – like in another Wells Fargo video:

 Of course, you can come up with your own structure that works best for the idea you have in mind.
 If you decide to create a series of videos, it would be wise to make them consistent by holding on to the same framework.